actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 Also nobody (at least nobody I know…) wants to work in a difficult environment:

 * Bad environments (and [broken cultures](https://julesx.com/toxic-work-culture-forcing-best-employees-quit/)) do not attract nor retain top talent.
-In fact it does the opposite.
+In fact it does the exact opposite.

 > “Suffering increases in proportion to knowledge of a better way.”
 >> Jim Hickstein